KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 Another event resulting in cache invalidations is when objects in the scene move around.
 There are at least two approaches to dealing with this.
 The first is to render static and dynamic objects into the same clipmaps.
 When an object moves its AABB could be used to check which pages it overlaps with and then mark those as invalid.

-The second is to maintain two sets of clipmap cascades: one for static objects and one for dynamic objects.
+The second is to maintain two sets of clipmaps: one for static objects and one for dynamic objects.
 Dynamic object clipmaps can be tailored towards being updated almost entirely every frame whereas static objects can use the incremental update approach as the camera moves.

 # Allocation Strategy